Producer Price Index (PPI) Data Retrieval Guide

 The FD-ID Aggregation system takes advantage of PPI’s expansion of coverage over the last twenty years to more than double Stage-of-Processing (SOP) system coverage of the United States economy by supplementing goods coverage with services, government purchases, exports, and construction.
 With the release of data for January 2014, the PPI for final demand from the FD-ID structure became the "headline" PPI.
 More information, including components and weights are available on the FD-ID Aggregation Webpage.

 These indexes regroup commodity data according to durability.
 Durable goods are considered to have a life expectancy of three years or more, while nondurables are either consumed in a single usage or have a life expectancy less than three years.

 Commodity-based PPI Special Groupings

 These indexes regroup commodity data into special aggregations.
-Components are listed in the monthly PPI Detailed Report following Table 8.
+Components are listed in the monthly PPI Detailed Report (PDF) following Table 13.
 Weights of the components are those used for the PPI for all commodities (see PPI Relative Importance Tables: Commodities, all levels).

 Get PPI Data

-- Choose your indexes from the lists of PPIs in the above tabs, noting the series id(s).
+- Choose your indexes from the lists of indexes in the above tabs, noting the series id(s).

 - Click here for Series Report — Enter your series id(s) in the box provided, one per line, and click Next.